Home / MBur blog / Best Candles for New Homeow...

 How do I know if a candle is actually 100% beeswax?

-Are wooden wick candles harder to keep lit?
+Are wooden-wick candles harder to keep lit?

 What size candle should I get for a housewarming gift?